If you are a contractor or supplier looking to become Avetta compliant, you may have realized that it can be easier said than done.

 Avetta is a leading platform that provides certification and prequalification services primarily for contractors and suppliers who work with client companies that use the Avetta platform for supply chain risk management, usually in industries such as construction, manufacturing, oil and gas, utilities, transportation, and other sectors where supply chain risks need to be managed.

-By becoming Avetta compliant, contractors can demonstrate their commitment to providing high-quality services while mitigating risks for their clients.
-While Avetta compliance is a win-win for contractors and the companies that hire them, the process of becoming compliant can be lengthy and cumbersome.
+By becoming Avetta compliant, contractors can demonstrate their commitment to providing high-quality services while mitigating customer risks.
+While Avetta compliance is a win-win for contractors and the companies that hire them, becoming compliant can be lengthy and cumbersome.
 This article explores the top five Avetta compliance mistakes to avoid and how a safety consultant can help the process run smoothly.

 Mistake #1: Not Uploading All Required Documents